Cloud outages are common, and no matter how much redundancy engineers build into cloud-based systems, they are here to stay.

 There are a lot of risks associated with cloud outages.
 Each organization must evaluate the risks and prepare for the best possible outcome in the event of an outage.
 Some suggestions to consider:

 First, communication and transparency with clients are key, as brand reputation damage is often what hurts a business most.
 Have a strong communication plan to mitigate the negative effects of outages on your customer base.

 Second, keep a customer-centric mindset.
 In some business cases, downtime can represent millions of dollars in losses.
 Keeping your customers’ needs and interests at the forefront of your mind helps better address and alleviate any pain points.

 And finally, preemptively performing an in-depth risk analysis and understanding disaster scenarios that cover every aspect of the business can be of help.
 Companies can mitigate against these risks with downtime insurance.

-Published by Fast Company.
-Read more here!
+Published on Fast Company.

 The Fast Company Executive Board is a private, fee-based network of influential leaders, experts, executives, and entrepreneurs who share their insights with our audience.